cappig/blog/content/_links.md

 * [SDRangel](https://github.com/f4exb/sdrangel) is a very powerful SDR software with a lot of supported modes.
 * [web sdr](http://websdr.ewi.utwente.nl:8901/) is an HF SDR receiver located at the University of Twente in the Netherlands.
 * [tracksat.space](https://tracksat.space/) is nice little site for tracking satellites.
+* [SatDump](https://www.satdump.org/) is a program for decoding a wide range of satellite transmissions.

 ### Websites